metamesh/metamesh.org/contact.md

 META MESH is a for-profit, but bootstrapped company the beneficial community focus of which may lead the average person to believe that it is a non-profit.
 Unfortunately, donations to META MESH are *not tax deductible*.
+That doesn't mean we made this company to line our pockets.
+We have a mission of propogating wireless mesh networks for community use and donations will go toward that mission.

 ## Other stuff